 Digital Transformation is the use of new, fast, and frequently changing digital technology to solve problems often utilizing cloud computing, reducing reliance on user-owned hardware but increasing reliance on subscription-based cloud services.

 Defining Digital Transformation

 It transcends traditional roles like sales, marketing, and customer service.
-Instead, digital transformation begins and ends with how you think about, and engage with, customers.
-As we move from paper to spreadsheets to smart applications for managing our business, we have the chance to re-imagine how we do business.
-How we engage our customers with digital technology on our side.
+Instead, the digital transformation begins and ends with how you think about, and engage with, customers.
+As we move from paper to spreadsheets to smart applications for managing our business, we have the chance to reimagine how we do business and how we engage our customers with digital technology on our side.

 Areas of Digital Transformation

-For a successful digital transformation, the leadership enables and empowers many things to happen, For example increasing awareness and insight of the business ecosystem.
-Also adopting innovation as a business model, adopting the Agile method for planning and governance.
+For a successful digital transformation, leadership enables and empowers many things to happen; for example, increasing awareness and insight into the business ecosystem and also adopting innovation as a business model, adopting the Agile method for planning and governance.
 And last but not least, enforcing the valuation criteria to channel funding to strategic, enterprise-wide digital initiatives.

-Therefore, without leadership transformation it will be difficult to foster enterprise-wide digital culture.
-A very key component to have for the organisation to successfully navigate through the entire digital transformation journey.
+Therefore, without leadership transformation, it will be difficult to foster an enterprise-wide digital culture.
+A very key component to have for the organization to successfully navigate through the entire digital transformation journey.